aritra-cyber-warrior/Google-Michigan-Dev-Fest-2025/README.md

 5. **Assessing Trained Models**: Finally, we will cover methods for post-training assessment by plotting precision-recall curves for each class, providing detailed insights into per-class accuracy and performance.

 This session will provide audience with the practical steps needed to move beyond console output, ensuring a clearer and more insightful understanding of model performance and training progression.
-This session is inspired from the [PyTorch Intermediate Learning Session](https://docs.pytorch.org/tutorials/intermediate/tensorboard_tutorial.html), from the official PyTorch website, and I have just put all the pieces together in a Jupyter Notebook for ease of use and further exploration.
+This session is inspired from the [PyTorch Intermediate Learning Session](https://docs.pytorch.org/tutorials/intermediate/tensorboard_tutorial.html), from the official PyTorch website, and I have put all the pieces together in a Jupyter Notebook for ease of use and further exploration.